chevaleresse/sea-sailing-barcelona-ms1/README.md

 Mo Shami, my Code Institute mentor, also deserves acknowledgement for the guidance and support throughtout the process of creating this site.

 The images were retrieved from multiple sites in addition to own photographs.
+For example, iamges from UnSplash were used.
+For instance, the following image: <https://unsplash.com/photos/S2dYlSp3dVM>
 The information about the two sailing yachts are retrieved from <https://www.nautal.com/rent-sailing-boat-jeanneau-so49-performance-marina-badalona-barcelona-17520> and <https://www.nautal.com/rent-sailing-boat-bavaria-yachtbau-50-cruiser-puerto-sitges-barcelona-1307?numPassengers=12&userSearch=1>
 The images of the SO49 sailing yacht are retrieved from <https://www.jeanneau.com/en/boats/sailboat/2-sun-odyssey/484-sun-odyssey-49/>
 The images of the BC50 sailing yacht are retrieved from <https://myyachtzone.com/yachts/bavaria-cruiser-50/>